learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 $$cov(x,y) = \frac{1}{n-1}\displaystyle\sum_{i=1}^{n}(x_i -\bar x)(y_i - \bar y)$$

-Note that we devide by $(n-1)$ here, because of the assumption that this particular data is a _sample of a bigger population_.
+Note that we divide by $(n-1)$ here, because of the assumption that this particular data is a _sample of a bigger population_.
 The bigger population here could be the entire world population.
 When working with populations.
 The general rule is to divide by $n$.
 When working with a sample, you should divide by $n-1$.
 In practice, however, you'll see the two formulas are often being used interchangeably.

 ### Mean Normalization

-Looking at the formula of covariance, you'll noticed that it is composed out of $(x_i -\bar x)$ and $(y_i -\bar y)$.
+Looking at the formula of covariance, you'll notice that it is composed out of $(x_i -\bar x)$ and $(y_i -\bar y)$.
 These are also known as the **mean normalized** variables $x$ and $y$.
 The idea is that you take each element in $x$ and $y$ and respectively subtract the mean of $x$ and $y$.
 The result is that your "altered" x and y now have mean 0.

 So how do you do  this?
 You can write a function that takes in a vector, calculates the mean of this vector and subtracts the calculated mean value from each element to calculate $(x_i -\bar x)$ and  $(y_i -\bar y)$ .